betterplace/betterplace_apidocs/sections/fundraising_events_featured_projects_list.md

       <td><code>13</code></td>
 <td>

-Number of positive opinions that are given to a project without a donation.
-Those are plain opinions as well as visitor opinions.

 DEPRECATED 2017-06-23

-Use `donations_count` and `comments_count` instead.
-There is no distinction between positive and negative comments any more, all opinions were converted into comments.
+Use `donations_count` instead.
+There are no opinions and comments outside of donations anymore.

 </td>